On this page | |

 Allow Viewport Selection of This Primitive

 Applies a Houdini-specific attribute to the primitive which controls whether or not the primitive can be selected in the viewport.
-Setting this attribute to on a primitive also affects all descendants of the primitive that do not specify their own explicit value for this attribute.
+Setting this attribute on a primitive also affects all descendants of the primitive that do not specify their own explicit value for this attribute.

 Hide Primitive In Scene Graph Trees